 “I am here to audit you.”
 That phrase can strike fear in most of us, thanks in part to our good friends at the IRS.
 In the business world as well, those five words can send a chill down the spine of everyone from the Finance VP to the shipping department clerk.
-But it shouldn’t if you have a well run system for Internal Audits.
-If your organization has an aggressive and well run Internal Audit system, when an external auditor shows up (whether from a customer, a regulator, or third party registrar), then nothing they do or find will be a surprise to you.
-In fact, if the Internal Audit system has already identified areas for improvement, and plans and activities for improvement are in place, including Corrective Actions, then most external auditors will view your proactive management very positively.
+But it shouldn’t if you have a well run Audit process for Internal Audits.
+So what is an ISO audit process?

-Preparing for external audits is just one reason to have a proper Internal Auditing program.
+Preparing for audits is just one reason to have a proper Internal Auditing process or program.
 Another good reason is that it is frequently a requirement.
-Section 8.2.2 of ISO 9001:2008, for example, clearly states that the organization shall conduct Internal Audits at planned intervals.
+ISO 9001, for example, Clause 9.2.1 clearly states that the organization shall conduct Internal Audits at planned intervals.
 A similar provision exists in many other standards and regulations as well.

 If compliance, however, is your only goal in creating and maintaining a system of internal control, or for instituting a Quality Management System like ISO 9000, (and its associated Internal Audits), then you may be missing a great opportunity.